What kinds of things can be helped with acupuncture?

 What are "other modalities" in Chinese medicine?

-During an acupuncture session, other methods besides needles can often be used.
+During an acupuncture session, other methods besides needles are often used.

 These other methods are called "adjunctive modalities"

-which are like the other tools in the acupuncturist's “toolbox” of medicine.
+which are like the other tools in the acupuncturist's medicine “toolbox".

 Depending on your condition, your acupuncturist may choose to use any combo of the following physical methods during your treatment, to help you heal better:

-A technique using dried shredded therapeutic herbs, most commonly mugwort (artemisia argyii), which are burned and used to warm the body, for cold and deficient conditions.
+A technique using dried shredded therapeutic herbs, most commonly mugwort (artemisia argyii), which is burned and used to warm the body over certain areas of the body or specific acupoints.

-A technique involving applying cups to the body with the use of suction, used to draw out and move stagnation.
+A technique involving applying cups to the body with the use of suction, used to draw out and move stagnation in the muscles and fluids.

-This is Chinese medical massage, with certain pressing and rubbing techniques used to affect the channels.
+Chinese medical massage, with certain pressing and rubbing techniques used to affect the channels, improve circulation and move stagnation.

 A technique involving scraping an area of the skin with a dull tool, to release muscles, to dredge and help with detox, for "heat" and "wind" and other conditions.